Sa1z/simple-marketing-email-template/README.md

-This is an html email template for email marketing campaigns.
+This is an html email template for email marketing campaigns created using MJML.